-With so many locations, you shouldn't be surprised to see a U-Haul rental truck shuttling stuff across your nearest highway on a regular basis.
-After all, U-Haul is a veteran of the industry with a history that dates back to the 1940s.
-In fact, it credits itself with birthing the DIY move.
-It offers a range of services – from trailer rentals to storage facilities.
+With so many locations, you shouldn't be surprised to see a U-Haul rental truck shuttling across your nearest highway.
+After all, U-Haul is a veteran of the industry, dating all the way back to 1945.
+They credit themselves with birthing the DIY move, and today, they offer a wide range of services – from trailer rentals to storage facilities.
 Still, the company gets mixed reviews from clients, sparking worry in some that it has begun to rest on its laurels.

 Under 50 mi.